 People who suspect they have iron deficiency anemia should contact a doctor for diagnosis and treatment.

 Some people may wish to increase their dietary iron intake without taking supplements.
-They can add a number of iron-rich foods to their diets,
+They can add several iron-rich foods to their diets,

-The best form of iron supplement to take will depend on a person’s individual needs.
+The best form of iron supplement to take will depend on a person’s needs.
 Popular options include ferric sulfate, ferrous gluconate, ferrous sulfate, and ferric citrate.
-Ferrous bisglycinate is used in iron supplements that aim to be more gentle on the stomach.
+Ferrous bisglycinate is used in iron supplements that aim to be gentler on the stomach.

-A person can research how easily the body can absorb the different types of iron supplement, the dose each type provides, and whether they are known to produce side effects.
+A person can research how easily the body can absorb the different types of iron supplements, the dose each type provides, and whether they are known to produce side effects.

-A person should talk to a doctor to determine which form of iron supplement they should take.
+A person should talk with a doctor to determine which form of iron supplement they should take.

 A person can increase their iron levels by eating foods rich in iron.

-If a person has a condition that affects how they can absorb nutrients from their food, they should speak to a doctor to find out how they can increase their iron levels.
+If a person has a condition that affects how they can absorb nutrients from their food, they should speak to a doctor to find out how to increase their iron levels.

 People with iron deficiency anemia should work with a doctor to find the right iron supplement.
-Generally, the best iron supplement for iron deficiency will meet the recommended daily value percentage of iron for the person’s sex and age, be easy to take and absorb, and produce minimal side effects.
+Generally, the best iron supplement for iron deficiency will meet the recommended DV percentage of iron for the person’s sex and age, be easy to take and absorb, and produce minimal side effects.

 People who are low on iron may need higher doses than the average person.